You and your spouse have decided to end your relationship. What are your next steps?

 Before filing your documents with the court, you should check with the county clerk where you intend to file to see if your case requires additional forms.

 Once you have all the necessary forms completed, you can choose to have a Washington divorce lawyer review them for you.
-Another option is to retain the assistance of a legal document preparer.

 Is an Uncontested Divorce Realistic?